ragnarov/fixedsys-powerline/README.md

 ## It looks like this
 <img src="./images/pl.png" />

-# ALT version do not include Powerline Symbols
+## ALT version do not include Powerline Symbols
 Download and use the file `FixedsysExcelsiorIIIb_PL3.otf` If there is any problem then please let me know.
 Currently only e0b0 and e0b2 glyphs are available.

 For other details please see https://github.com/kika/fixedsys

+# Special Thanks
-Many many thanks to @kika for making Fixedsys Excelsior available.
+Many many thanks to [@kika](https://github.com/kika) for making Fixedsys Excelsior available.\
-A lot of thanks to Darien Valentine for creating this.
+A lot of thanks to Darien Valentine [@bathos](https://github.com/bathos) for creating this font.